sye8/ImageUtils/README.md

 - Install dcraw: `brew install dcraw`

-Please make sure the complied file has at least execute permission.
+Please make sure the complied file has at least execute permission, and is named "dcraw" or "dcraw.exe"

-If not, please give permission to execute in terminal with `chmod 111 [compiled unit name]`.
+To give permission, execute in terminal with `chmod 111 [compiled unit name]`.

 If you are using this java source code, please place complied dcraw in the same directory as the complied class.